-How to Find a Neonatal Intensive Care Unit (NICU) Nurse:
+How to Find a Neonatal Intensive Care Unit Nurse:

-Find out what would neonatal intensive care unit nurses in your area would like to see in a NICU nurse job posting and reflect that in yours.
-Can you, for example, offer a pleasant and supportive work environment?
-A multilevel care NICU with training and career advancement opportunities?
-State of the art equipment that prevents alarm fatigue?
-Rotational weekends, nights, and public holidays off?
-Shifts alternating between 8 and 12 hours, with no shifts exceeding 12 hours?
-A competitive benefits package?
+Find out what neonatal intensive care unit nurses in your area would like to see in a NICU nurse job posting and reflect that in yours.
+Can you, for example, offer a pleasant and supportive work environment, state-of-the-art equipment that prevents alarm fatigue, and rotational weekends, nights, and public holidays off?

-Make sure that you highlight the advantages you offer NICU nurses who work for you.
+Make sure that you highlight the benefits you offer NICU nurses who work for you.

 Posting your NICU nurse job to general sites is a good place to start.
-Indeed is a great first step, because it attracts large amounts of general traffic and it is free.
-From there, consider other popular places like Glassdoor.
+Indeed is a great first step because it attracts large amounts of general traffic and it's free.

 Some applicants overlook the requirements for a job.
-Even if you bold those in your NICU nurse job posting, they'll apply anyway.
-Find those who qualify by asking a few basic screening questions in a short email, such as:
+Even if they do not qualify, they'll apply anyway.
+Find those who truly fit by asking a few basic screening questions in a short email.

 - How long have you worked as a NICU nurse?

 - Have you worked in a Level III NICU?

 - Are you available to work shifts alternating between days, nights, weekends, and public holidays?

 - Were any disciplinary actions ever taken against your license?